Chapter 28 : Kiss Today Good-bye

 Pausing for a moment to watch him walk away, while running one of his hands through his jet-black hair, I hugged my mother and began walking away from her.
 It took me a while to pick up another sound that was shouting for me.
 Even though I could have sworn that it was Oliver Wood was the one calling my name, I still walked.
 I just wanted to get away.
 I just wanted some freedom.

-Before it all ends when I walked back.
+Before it all ends when I walk back.